bcrussin/web-synth/README.md

 The goal of this project is to provide a customizable synthesizer that supports mouse, keyboard, and MIDI control.
 Future plans include custom LFOs and key bindings.
 Most web-based synths do not provide a high level of control (especially in regards to key bindings), so this project aims to provide as custom an experience as possible.

 Only a list of synthesizers are available on page load.
-One is created for keyboard control and the rest coorespond to detected MIDI devices.
+One is created for keyboard control and the rest correspond to detected MIDI devices.
 Clicking on one will open a modal containing waveform/effect/synth settings and a playable piano roll.

 #### Mouse/Keyboard Control